-- 1. Optical and photoelectrical studies on electronic states of - functional solids and thin films - 2.
-Development of new spectroscopies using synchrotron radiation and quantum beams - Order and pattern formation processes in nonequilibrium Systems
+- 1. Optical and photoelectrical studies on electronic states of functional solids and thin films - Development of new spectroscopies using synchrotron radiation and quantum beams - 3.
+Order and pattern formation processes in nonequilibrium systems

-Physical properties of solids, such as magnetism and superconducting, and life phenomena, such as redox and photosynthesis, originate from the electronic states in materials and their interactions.
-To clarify the electronic states provides us not only the information of the origins of the physical properties and life phenomena but also the expectation and creation of novel functionalities.
-To visualize of the change of the electronic state, we develop new spectroscopic techniques using synchrotron radiation and other quantum beams.
-The photograph is the symmetry-and momentum-resolved electronic structure analysis instrument (SAMRAI) developed at UVSOR, the high-brilliance low-energy synchrotron radiation facility.
+Physical properties of solids, such as color, conductivity, magnetism and superconducting, and life phenomena, such as redox and photosynthesis, originate from the electronic states in materials and their interactions.
+To elucidate the electronic states provides us not only the information of the origins of the physical properties and life phenomena but also the expectation and creation of novel functionalities.
+To visualize of the change of the electronic state, we develop new spectroscopic techniques using synchrotron radiation, high-brilliant spin-polarized electron source, and other quantum beams.
+The obtained new information provides us the way to obtain a novel functionalities of materials.